tdegeus/GMatElastoPlasticQPot/README.md

     xtensor::use_xsimd)
 ```

-See the [documentation of xtensor](https://xtensor.readthedocs.io/en/latest/) concerning optimization.
+See the [documentation of xtensor](https://xtensor.readthedocs.io/en/latest/) concerning optimisation.

 ## By hand